DiptoSarkar182/galaxy_tech/README.md

 - **Shopping Cart:** Users can add products to a shopping cart and adjust quantities as needed.

+- **Add To Wishlist:** Users can add or remove products from their wishlists.

 - **Checkout and Payment:** Integrated with Stripe for payment processing.
 Users can enter their payment details and complete their purchase.